Code4SA/unconference-site/README.md

 Website for the 2014 Open Data Unconference.

-The site is deployed directly from github-pages, to deploy tojust push to the gh-pages branch.
+The site is deployed directly from GitHub pages, to deploy just push to the gh-pages branch.